-While it’s important to get rid of expired or unwanted medications, don’t send them down the drain.
-Wastewater treatment systems won’t remove acting agents — leading to reproductive, growth and feeding issues for fish and other aquatic wildlife.
+Though getting rid of expired or unwanted medications is important, don't send them down the drain.
+Wastewater treatment systems won't remove acting agents — leading to reproductive, growth and feeding problems for fish and other aquatic wildlife.
 Find out where you can get rid of old pills safely at DisposeMyMeds.org.

 5. Use a car wash